thellimist/TIL/README.md

 - Gokturks sounds like Turks today.
 - Hittites sounds like they are talking from their mouths.
 It resembles more like a European language.

+Scrubs is the uniform doctors wear.
+The name of the tv series comes from there.

 ### Day 15: 9/02/2017
 There is water on Moon.
 Mostly from asteriods and some guessed from Earth since Moon was split from Earth long time ago.